 What can you do to reduce your risk?

 All three vaccines are effective at preventing hospitalization and death from COVID-19.
-Health officials are encouraging everyone 6 months of age and older to get vaccinated, including people who have had COVID-19 in the past.
+Health officials are encouraging everyone 6 months and older to get vaccinated for COVID-19 ahead of fall and winter virus season.

-Other ways to lower the likelihood of getting sick from COVID-19: Wear a high-quality face mask in public indoor settings (see the CDC’s new guidance on when one might be needed in your community); avoid crowds and poorly ventilated spaces; put at least 6 feet between yourself and others not in your household; and wash your hands often.
+A few other ways to lower the likelihood of getting sick from COVID-19: Wear a high-quality face mask when you’re in public indoor settings, avoid crowds and poorly ventilated spaces, and wash your hands often.

 Do the vaccines have side effects?